EBolle/myautoml-tutorial/docs/source/tutorial.rst

 .. _their website: https://www.mlflow.org/docs/latest/index.html

-To open the UI you first need to start it via another terminal.
-Please move to the `scripts` folder, activate the MyAutoML environment, and execute the following command.
+To open the UI you first need to start it via a new terminal.
+Please move to the ``scripts`` folder, activate the MyAutoML environment, and execute the following command.

 .. code:: bash